RobinSchmidt/RS-MET-Research/Libraries/Snippets/vmath/ReadMe.txt

 https://bartipan.net/vmath/

 things to look at:
--how unions are used in Vector3 for having (x,y,z),(r,g,b),(s,t,u) vectors -Vector3::rotate - compare to my implementation -Matrix3::createRotationAroundAxis
+-attention: the at(int x, int y) function for matrices is implemented in such a way that x refers to the column and y to the row - this is different from conventional matrix addressing - so any matrix code in this library should be used with transposed indices -the () operator, on the other hand, uses regular matrix notation -how unions are used in Vector3 for having (x,y,z),(r,g,b),(s,t,u) vectors -Vector3::rotate - compare to my implementation -Matrix3::createRotationAroundAxis